- Sports Injuries

 Wear a knee brace to support and protect the ligament.
 Pain free stretches for the hamstrings, quads and calf muscles in particular.
 Gentle cross friction massage may be possible from day 3 but allow a week for more severe injuries.
 As pain allows, static quads and hamstring exercises, double leg calf raises.
 Maintain aerobic fitness on stationary cycle as soon as pain allows

 Duration: 3 weeks.
 Aims to eliminate swelling, full weight bearing on the injured knee, full range of motion, increase strength in the injured leg.

 Continue with cold therapy and compression to eliminate swelling, particularly following exercises.
 Strengthening exercises to include half squats, step-ups, hip raises, hamstring curls and single leg calf raises.
 It may be possible to begin to swim although avoid not breaststroke!
 Or use a stepper for aerobic fitness.

 Duration: 4 weeks.
 Aims to regain full range of motion, strength, and return to light jogging and by week 8.

 Continue with cold therapy following training sessions and wear a brace or support as required.
 Cross friction massage can be applied to the ligament 2 to 3 times a week.
 Strengthening exercises should be continued from phase 2 but increasing intensity and moving double leg exercises to single leg exercises.
 After week 8, no sooner, begin to run but no sudden changes of direction though.

 Phase 4: 10 weeks following injury

-- Gradually bring into training more and more sports specific drills, changing direction and plyometric (hopping and bounding) exercises
+Start to return to training, provided all exercises so far are pain free.
+Gradually bring into training more and more sports specific drills, changing direction and plyometric, hopping and bounding exercises